This post may contain affiliate links. Please read my disclosure policy.

 We always make extra waffles to freeze either for another breakfast or like this scrumptious dinner.
 It makes sense with just the two of us to make a full batch and pop the cooled, extra ones in a Ziploc and then in the freezer.
 Makes the next breakfast or dinner easier and a meal come together so quickly.

-I like to use beef strips form the market that is for stir frys.
-It’s thin cut and I just cube it and marinate it.
+I like to use beef strips from the market that are packaged as “stir fry beef”.
+It’s thin cut, so you just cut it into cubes and marinate it.
 My favorite BBQ sauce is from Loveless Café.
 I order it online from Tennessee.
 It’s the perfect blend for me of sweet, tangy and heat.
-Feel free to use whatever brand is your favorite or make you own.
+Feel free to use whatever brand is your favorite or make some Kansas City Style BBQ Sauce.

 I marinate the meat for at least 4 hours, but prefer overnight for maximum flavor penetration.
 It sears quickly and the sugar caramelizes and the edges gets a little crunchy and browned.